jconwell/secret_handshake/README.md

-Since the server and client certificates are exchanged by the underlying SSL library there isn't an opportunity for the client to pull the message out of the server's cert, run the command, and generate a new certificate with its response all within a single mTLS connections.
+Since the server and client certificates are exchanged by the underlying SSL library there isn't an opportunity for the client to pull the message out of the server's cert, run the command, and generate a response certificate all within a single mTLS connections.
 This means the C2 channel needs to be designed such that the request-reply exchange takes place over two different mutual TLS connections, kind of like a pseudo-half duplex transmission mode.